[EN] - Creating a cluster with CoreOS and Docker

 command: start

-settings can be entered in the User data
+The cloud-config settings can be entered in the User data option as

 text: